arjun-kumar-singh/pulse-ox-v1/README.md

 | Display | SSD1306 0.96" OLED (I2C) | Shows BPM and SpO2 |
 | Reference | [Model] fingertip pulse-ox | Ground truth for validation |

-[Add a photo of your device once you have one built.]

 ### Wiring

-[Add a wiring diagram — hand-drawn on graph paper and photographed is totally fine and actually better than a fancy Fritzing diagram.
- Scan or photograph your lab notebook page and put it here.]

 ---